DDJ-Liu/GAME230-Assignment5-Liu/README.md

 # GAME230-Assignment5-Liu
 GAME230-Assignment5-Pong

-1-4 player number supported (There is a weird bug that the ball will keep uncontrollable moving during the pre-input time.
+1-4 player number supported (There is a weird bug that the ball will keep moving during the pre-input time.
 I can't find a way to fix it)
 1 player = AI mode

 Contols: